-In this statement we refer specifically to the Joint Statement by OSCE, Independent Anti-Slavery Commissioner and Liechtenstein Initiative (FAST)3 where they believe that financial services industry can contribute by "following the money".
-We agree with this statement as it aligns with the approach taken within our client due diligence process that is founded on anti-money laundering legislation for which we must identify the source of monies and where these monies will travel to.
+We continue to support the Joint Statement by OSCE, Independent Anti-Slavery Commissioner and Liechtenstein Initiative (FAST)3 where they believe that financial services industry can contribute by "following the money".
+We agree with this statement as it aligns with the approach taken within our client due diligence process that is founded on antimoney laundering legislation for which we must identify the source of monies and where these monies will travel to.